sypcloud/stilt/docs/install.md

 Finally, edit settings in `r/run_stilt.r`, being sure to specify the project name and the working directory.

-### Docker \(advanced\)
+### Docker

 Building a STILT docker image enables STILT to be run dependency free.
 This method does not use `run_stilt.r` and `stilt_apply()` related parallelization.
 Instead, runs are intended to be single-shot by supplying `run_stilt.r` parameters as command arguments when running a container.
-Parallelization should be accomplished using container oriented tools ([Kubernetes](https://kubernetes.io/), [Docker swarm](https://docs.docker.com/engine/swarm/)).
+Parallelization should be accomplished using container orchestration tools ([Kubernetes](https://kubernetes.io/), [Docker swarm](https://docs.docker.com/engine/swarm/)).

 ```bash
 # Clone GitHub repo for R wrapper